Updated: Feb 15

 Did you know that you also get blue light exposure from the sun?
 When you get this natural exposure during the day, it helps your production of cortisol and melatonin stay regular.
 However, when you get blue light exposure during the day and in the evening (from screens), the hormone production will be off.
 I have had clients tell me their child watches TV to wind down before bed, or uses a story app during their bedtime routine.
 These activities are counterproductive to settling the child down.
 Screens will encourage the body to stay awake.

 There was a study done that exposed a sample of men to four different light varieties: bright white light, dim light, red light, and blue light.
 They tested their cortisol levels after exposure.
+They were questioning: does blue light increase cortisol and does red light lower cortisol?
 What they found was increased levels of cortisol after exposure to the bright white light and the blue light.
 Decreased levels of cortisol were found in those only exposed to dim light and red light.
 You can read the National Library of Medicine study abstract here.

 Another study was done on a Chinese women's basketball team.
 Half of the team was given red-light therapy for 14 days and the other half was given a placebo light therapy.
 After 14 days, they noted increased melatonin levels, improved sleep, and better endurance performance in the players who received the red-light therapy.
 You can ready that study abstract here.